xahiru/IPA_Fall_2024/MMR0001/Mid_term_exam/Mid/README.md

 # Vue 3 + Vite
-###Work for Greenhouse Farming System
+###Greenhouse Farming System

-created the vue app
+1: created the vue app

-npm create vite@latest mid
+2: npm create vite@latest mid

+3: npm install

+4: install the dependencies

 npm install

+#installed all the dependences i need in future

-router
+5: router
     npm install vue-router@4

+#axios
-npm install vue-router
+   npm install axios

-npm install chart.js
+6: npm install chart.js

-created a component for HomePage.
+7: created a component for HomePage.

-write the structure and style for HomePage
+8: write the structure and style for HomePage

-created a component for Login
+9: created a component for Login

-write the structure and style for Login
+10: write the structure and style for Login

-created a component for SignupPage
+11: created a component for SignupPage

-write the structure and style for SignupPage
+12: write the structure and style for SignupPage

-write the basic structure of router import { createRouter, createWebHistory } from 'vue-router';
+13: write the basic structure of router import { createRouter, createWebHistory } from 'vue-router';

 const routes = [